-(a) Exhibits: Number Description of Exhibit 1.1 Form of Underwriting Agreement 3.1 Certificate of Incorporation of the Registrant filed January 31, 2002 (Incorporated by reference to our registration statement on Form SB-2 (File No. 333-100979), filed with the Securities and Exchange Commission on November 4, 2002) 3.2 Certificate of Amendment of the Registrant filed April 23, 2002 (Incorporated by reference to our registration statement on Form SB-2 (File No. 333-100979), filed with the Securities and Exchange Commission on November 4, 2002) 3.3 Certificate of Amendment of the Registrant filed October 17, 2002 (Incorporated by reference to our registration statement on Form SB-2 (File No. 333-100979), filed with the Securities and Exchange Commission on November 4, 2002) 3.4 Certificate of Amendment of the Registrant filed March 14, 2013 3.5 Amended and Restated Bylaws of the Registrant 4.1 Specimen common stock certificate 4.2 Form of Representative's Warrant 4.3 Form of Warrant Agreement by and between the Registrant and Continental Stock Transfer & Trust 5 1 Company and Form of Warrant Certificate 5.1 Opinion of Olshan Frome Wolosky LLP 10.1 Employment Agreement, dated August 12, 2009, between Harry Mund and Enertec Systems 2001 Ltd. (Incorporated by reference to our Annual Report on Form 10-K for the fiscal year ended December 31, 2009, filed with the Securities and Exchange Commission on March 31, 2010) 10.2 Consulting Agreement, dated August 12, 2009, between D.L.
-Capital Ltd. and Enertec Systems 2001 Ltd. 10.2 (Incorporated by reference to our Annual Report on Form 10-K for the fiscal year ended December 31, 2009, filed with the Securities and Exchange Commission on March 31, 2010) 10.3 First Amendment to Consulting Agreement, dated as of October 1, 2011, between D.L.
-Capital and Enertec Systems 2001 Ltd. (Incorporated by reference to our Annual Report on Form 10-K, filed with the Securities and Exchange Commission on March 29, 2012) 10.4 Management and Consulting Services Agreement, dated November 26, 2012, between D.L.
-Capital Ltd. and the Registrant 10.5 Management and Consulting Services Agreement, dated February 8, 2013, between Micronet Ltd. and D.L.
-Consulting Group (1998) Ltd. (English Translation) 10.6 Note and Warrant Purchase Agreement, dated as of July 12, 2011, by and between the Registrant and UTA Capital LLC (Incorporated by reference to our Current Report on Form 8-K, filed with the Securities and Exchange Commission on July 18, 2011) 10.7 First Amendment to Note and Warrant Purchase Agreement, dated as of August 16, 2011, by and between the Registrant and UTA Capital LLC (Incorporated by reference to our Quarterly Report on Form 10-Q, 10.0 filed with the Securities and Exchange Commission on November 14, 2011) 10.8 Second Amendment to Note and Warrant Purchase Agreement, dated as of August 31, 2011, by and between the Registrant and UTA Capital LLC (Incorporated by reference to our Current Report on Form 8-K, filed with the Securities and Exchange Commission on September 7, 2011) 10.9 Third Amendment to Note and Warrant Purchase Agreement, dated as of November 24, 2011, by and 10.7 between the Registrant and UTA Capital LLC (Incorporated by reference to our Annual Report on Form 10-K, filed with the Securities and Exchange Commission on March 29, 2012) 10.10 Amended and Restated Note and Warrant Purchase Agreement, dated as of September 7, 2012, by and - 31.10 between the Registrant and UTA Capital LLC (Incorporated by reference to our Quarterly Report on Form 10-Q, filed with the Securities and Exchange Commission on November 19, 2012) - · · · · · · · · · · · · · · · · · · ·
+ıber Description of Exhibit .1 Form of Underwriting Agreement .1 Certificate of Incorporation of the Registrant filed January 31, 2002 (Incorporated by reference to our registration statement on Form SB-2 (File No. 333-100979), filed with the Securities and Exchange Commission on November 4, 2002) 2 Certificate of Amendment of the Registrant filed April 23, 2002 (Incorporated by reference to our registration statement on Form SB-2 (File No. 333-100979), filed with the Securities and Exchange Commission on November 4, 2002) .3 Certificate of Amendment of the Registrant filed October 17, 2002 (Incorporated by reference to our registration statement on Form SB-2 (File No. 333-100979), filed with the Securities and Exchange Commission on November 4, 2002) .4 Certificate of Amendment of the Registrant filed March 14, 2013 .5 Amended and Restated Bylaws of the Registrant .1 Specimen common stock certificate .2 Form of Representative's Warrant .3 Form of Warrant Agreement by and between the Registrant and Continental Stock Transfer & Trust Company and Form of Warrant Certificate .1 Opinion of Olshan Frome Wolosky LLP ).1 Employment Agreement, dated August 12, 2009, between Harry Mund and Enertec Systems 2001 Ltd. (Incorporated by reference to our Annual Report on Form 10-K for the fiscal year ended December 31, 2009) for the fiscal year ended December 31, 2009. ).2 2009, filed with the Securities and Exchange Commission on March 31, 2010) Consulting Agreement, dated August 12, 2009, between D.L.
+Capital Ltd. and Enertec Systems 2001 Ltd. 1.2 (Incorporated by reference to our Annual Report on Form 10-K for the fiscal year ended December 31, 2009, filed with the Securities and Exchange Commission on March 31, 2010) ).3 First Amendment to Consulting Agreement, dated as of October 1, 2011, between D.L.
+Capital and Enertec Systems 2001 Ltd. (Incorporated by reference to our Annual Report on Form 10-K, filed with the ).4 Securities and Exchange Commission on March 29, 2012) Management and Consulting Services Agreement, dated November 26, 2012, between D.L.
+Capital Ltd. and the Registrant ).5 Management and Consulting Services Agreement, dated February 8, 2013, between Micronet Ltd. and D.L.
+Consulting Group (1998) Ltd. (English Translation) ).6 Note and Warrant Purchase Agreement, dated as of July 12, 2011, by and between the Registrant and UTA Capital LLC (Incorporated by reference to our Current Report on Form 8-K, filed with the Securities and Exchange Commission on July 18, 2011) ).7 First Amendment to Note and Warrant Purchase Agreement, dated as of August 16, 2011, by and between the Registrant and UTA Capital LLC (Incorporated by reference to our Quarterly Report on Form 10-Q, filed with the Securities and Exchange Commission on November 14, 2011) .8 Second Amendment to Note and Warrant Purchase Agreement, dated as of August 31, 2011, by and between the Registrant and UTA Capital LLC (Incorporated by reference to our Current Report on Form .9 8-K, filed with the Securities and Exchange Commission on September 7, 2011) Third Amendment to Note and Warrant Purchase Agreement, dated as of November 24, 2011, by and between the Registrant and UTA Capital LLC (Incorporated by reference to our Annual Report on Form 10 10-K, filed with the Securities and Exchange Commission on March 29, 2012) Amended and Restated Note and Warrant Purchase Agreement, dated as of September 7, 2012, by and between the Registrant and UTA Capital LLC (Incorporated by reference to our Quarterly Report on Form 10-Q, filed with the Securities and Exchange Commission on November 19, 2012)